edrubin/EC524W22/projects/project-002/README.md

-# Classification, regression, resampling, and validation
+# Penalized regression, logistic regression, and classification

 Back to the 2016 election!